 Preparing the site to pitch a tent

-Prior to your trip you want to have learned how to set up your tent by reading its instructions.
+Prior to your trip you want to have water proofed your tent and learned how to set up your tent by reading its instructions.
 That will have given you a rough idea on the amount of space needed for the tent.
 Once you have selected a site then you will want prepare it for the tent.
 This generally involves removing any rocks and sticks that may be present.

 One thing to keep in mind is where you are at.
 If you are back country camping then try and avoid disturbing the land anymore than necessary.
 If you are in an established camp ground then this is not as big of an issue, most of the time there is a designated pad that already prepared.

 Once you have removed any rocks and sticks it is a good idea to place a tarp or tent pad down first that is either the same size or larger than your tent.
 This will one help protect the bottom of your tent from any rips or tears and two it prevents moisture from coming through the bottom and into the tent during the night.